CodeGator/CG.Purple/BACKLOG.md

 ### Providers

+* Need to add the type to the ProviderType model, to allow us to dynamically create the provider(s).

+* Need to stand up a factory for creating providers from a ProviderType.

+* Need to write the providers.

-* Need to design the providers.
+* Need to test the providers.

 ### Services